puutaro/CommandClick/README.md

 I mean, `CommandClick` is customize browser.
 And, `CommandClick` is multi application.
 Beyond addon field, `CommandClick` is multiple standalone application(I call `fannel`).
 I mean, `CommandClick` is low code tool.
 You can make andorid application by less effort.
-Welcome to the world that expands depending on you [DEVELOPER.md](https://github.com/puutaro/CommandClick/blob/master/DEVELOPER.md#add)
+Welcome to [DEVELOPER.md](https://github.com/puutaro/CommandClick/blob/master/DEVELOPER.md) that expands depending on you.

 ### Commandclick-repository